-If you've created a Multimedia lesson, but you or your students are seeing a white screen when viewing it, you can follow the troubleshooting guide below to quickly get to the bottom of the issue.
+If you've created a Multimedia lesson, but see an error message or a white screen when viewing the lesson, you can follow the troubleshooting guide below to quickly get to the bottom of the issue.

-Confirm that the content is "iframeable"
+Confirm that the content is iframe compatible

 Take a look at your Source URL

 The Source URL you're using for the Multimedia lesson also plays an important role in how your Multimedia lesson will work.

 There are two levels of security you will see on a webpage: HTTPS (secure) or HTTP (non-secure).
 Thinkific is an HTTPS, or secure, site.
 You cannot link to non-secure websites or pages from an HTTPS page.

 What this means is that if you include a link to a non-secure (or HTTP) site in your Multimedia lesson, and a student visits your Thinkific site (for example, https://yoursite.thinkific.com), they'll end up in the course player under Thinkific's secure HTTPS - and any Multimedia lessons containing a non-secure link will show as a white screen.